osalvador/ReplicaDB/.github/instructions/project-technical.instructions.md

 - Use `TaskId-*` thread names and the existing Log4j2 levels for parallel operation correlation.
 - Never add passwords, DSNs, connection parameter maps, or credential-bearing URLs to logs, Sentry contexts, tags, exception messages, or test output.
 - Keep the Java 17 baseline and the ORC `java.nio` module-opening requirement aligned across Maven and packaged launchers.
+- Keep server logging on Log4j2 because the embedded core's Sentry setup expects that context; exclude the default Spring logging starter where the server POM already does so.
+- Treat PostgreSQL as the managed state store and Flyway as forward-only schema history; do not introduce an in-memory substitute for production state.

 ## Anti-Patterns
 - Do not put vendor branches in `ReplicaDB` or `SqlManager` when a manager override is the correct extension point.
 - Do not share mutable JDBC connections across tasks or introduce connection pooling as an incidental refactor.
 - Do not copy the legacy JUnit 4 style from `ReplicaDBTest.java` into new Java tests.

+## Baseline Check
+No shared baseline instruction files were found in this repository.
+These rules remain project-specific and were derived from the current codebase.